 - Taste!
 You can let the fruits and vegetables achieve full ripeness before harvesting them.
 Stores can’t harvest at peak because the shelf life will be shorter and they often have to truck the food around the country.
 Yours will only have to cross the lawn.
 That’s much fresher.

 Many fruits and vegetables can be grown in containers.
-I’ve grown blueberries, raspberries, sweet potatoes, tomatoes, zucchini, spinach, lettuce, other greens and herbs in containers.
+I’ve grown blueberries, raspberries, sweet potatoes, tomatoes, zucchini, spinach, lettuce, radishes, other greens and herbs in containers.
 Many varieties can go in containers.
 The plants will be smaller than if grown in the ground, but if you only have a small space it works well.

 I have 6 small raised beds (because we cut down trees and there are roots underneath).
 I employ square foot gardening and vertical gardening.
 This allows me to grow more in less space.